luxedo/jekyll-theme-potato-hacker/README.md

 Or install it yourself as:

-    $ gem install potato-hacker
+    $ gem install potato-hacker-jekyll-template

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.
+This is a simple theme I made to my portfolio/blog https://armlessjohn404.github.io/

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ArmlessJohn404/potato-hacker-jekyll-template/issues.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development